Overwhelmed in Stanislaus County? Here's How to Get Help Without 20 Phone Calls

 Here's what usually happens:

 Each one has different forms, rules, and waiting lists.
-None of them are really talking to each other.
+None of them communicate effectively with each other.

 You're expected to:

-Help Is Hope is a peer‑led nonprofit based in Modesto that works across Stanislaus County and the Central Valley.
-They are not a clinic and they are not the government.
-They are a team of people—many with lived experience—whose job is to help you connect the pieces of your life.
+We are not a clinic and we are not the government.
+We are a team of people — many with lived experience — whose job is to help you connect the pieces of your life.

-Instead of making you chase every service on your own, they focus on three big things:
+Instead of making you chase every service on your own, we focus on three big things.

 You can mark things like: